simsieg/awesome-maps/readme.md

 - [Zugverfolgung.com](https://www.zugverfolgung.com/) - Live train tracking for Germany, Austria, Switzerland Netherlands, and Belgium.
 - [Rail Radar](http://raildar.co.uk/radar.html) - Real time movements of trains in the UK.
 - [Track Your Train Map](https://www.amtrak.com/track-your-train.html) - Live train tracking in the US.
+- [Chronotrains](https://www.chronotrains.com/) - How far can you travel from each station in less than 8 hours?

 ## Airspace